GaetanoMondelli/selfscape/README.md

 ![Selfscape_architecture](https://raw.githubusercontent.com/GaetanoMondelli/selfscape/master/public/selfscape.png)

 Indeed, one of the (yet unsolved) challenge is facing such a system is prioritsing results.
-Keeping the analogy with the Internet, web-page prioritisation was handled by Larry Pag and Sergey Brinn's Page Rank.
+Keeping the analogy with the Internet, web-page prioritisation was handled by Larry Page and Sergey Brinn's Page Rank.
 Last part of the presentation shows an adaptation for an **event page rank** that can be applied to the **'Internet of Self'** scenario.
 Page Rank builds the result set by scoring candidate web pages wrt the number of references in other pages.

 ![](https://raw.githubusercontent.com/GaetanoMondelli/selfscape/master/public/pagerank1.png)